USAJOBS/help-center/how-to/account/profile/eligibility/federal-employment/index.md

 ### What is reinstatement?

 You may be eligible for reinstatement if you held a career or career-conditional appointment in the federal government.
-Reinstatement allows former federal employees re-enter the federal competitive service workforce without competing with the public.
+Reinstatement allows former federal employees to re-enter the federal competitive service workforce without competing with the public.
 [Learn more about reinstatement](../../../../../working-in-government/unique-hiring-paths/federal-employees/reinstatement/).

 ## Are you a current federal civilian employee serving under a Veterans' Recruitment Appointment (VRA)?